pmahnke/mahnke-cocktails/recipe_processed/caipirinha.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware:"
+      "text": "Glassware:"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Double Old Fashioned Glass"
+      "text": "Double Old Fashioned Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Crushed Ice"
+      "text": "Crushed Ice"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Lime wedge"
+      "text": "Garnish: Lime wedge"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Add the lime wedges and sugar to the glass and muddle.
+      "text": "Special Prep: Add the lime wedges and sugar to the glass and muddle.
 Add the cachaça, then add crushed ice and stir.
 Top with more crushed ice."
     }
     ],
   "recipeYield": "1 cocktail",